smirik/resonances/README.md

 It actively uses [REBOUND integrator](https://rebound.readthedocs.io) maintained by Hanno Rein and others.

+## Installation

+To install resonances on your system, follow the instructions on the appropriate [installation guide](https://smirik.github.io/resonances/install/)

 ## Mean-motion resonances

 For those who are not familiar with the mean-motion resonances, here is the list of papers used to develop this package: